 As work on the Transit Network Redesign progressed, it became clear that conducting a short-range planning effort such as the TDP concurrently with the Network Redesign would be a largely redundant effort, since the Network Redesign would be implemented in 2023, two years into what would have been a 2021-2025 Transit Development Plan.
-To maximize the benefit of the TDP process and final plan, Metro and MPO staff agreed to postpone the TDP yet again to build off of the final Network Redesign plan.
-This allows the TDP to include community feedback and resulting policy and service changes from the Network Redesign process.
+In order to maximize the benefit of the TDP process and final plan, Metro and MPO staff agreed to postpone the TDP yet again so as to build off of the final Network Redesign plan.
+This allows the TDP to include the community feedback and resulting policy and service changes from the Network Redesign process.